 Smutwood Peak is a 17.9km (11.1 miles) hike with an elevation gain of 961 meters.
 The hike is rated as moderate, and towards the end, you’ll be using your hands a bit.

 We had a large group of 10 and were hiking at a good pace.
 It took most of our group about six hours out and back, but some members took about nine hours.
 It depends on your hiking ability!
-Had we been a smaller group, we could have easily finished five hours or less, plan for 5-8 hours.
+If we were a smaller group, we could have quickly finished five hours or less and planned for 5-8 hours.

 How Hard is the Smutwood Peak Hike?

 We saw a few children climbing to the saddle and many dogs.
 Make sure to keep your dogs on a leash as there are plenty of bears around.
 We saw one grizzly at the saddle of this hike.
-I’m happy there wasn’t a loose dog around.
+I’m happy there wasn’t a loose dog around, plus there is a leash law in Kananaskis.
 Seasoned teenage hikers could definitely scramble to the summit of Smutwood Peak.

 How Busy is the Smutwood Peak Hike?